ward/run/_posts/2015-05-31-20km-door-brussel.md

 ---

 Oh boy, the big one, if you're from Belgium.
 There are longer races, with a marathon and a half marathon early October.
-There are (slightly) bigger races, with the Antwerp 10 miles.
+There are similarly big races, with the Antwerp 10 miles.
 The Brussels' 20k though.
 It has been around for a while now.
 My dad used to run it, not that I remember that anymore, I was too young at the time.
 I reckon it is the most important running race one can run